slackpropagation/silent-leak-detector/README.md

 | Mobile  | 3,437    | 7           | 0.20%                     | 1.9%             | -1.70% |
 | Tablet  | 452      | 2           | 0.44%                     | 2.2%             | -1.76% |

+### 5. **Top Conversion Candidates**

+This interactive table displays the top 10% of sessions ranked by predicted conversion probability.
+Users can filter by device type, traffic source, and country, and download the filtered list for follow-up actions.

+**Key Insight:** 100% of high‑likelihood sessions originate from desktop users, highlighting the critical need to improve mobile and tablet experiences.

+**Page Context:**
+Implemented in [pages/Top_Conversion_Candidates.py](pages/Top_Conversion_Candidates.py), this page loads calibrated XGBoost predictions (`outputs/session_predictions.csv`), uses Plotly and Streamlit widgets for interactive filtering, applies SHAP-based explainability to highlight feature contributions, and provides a download button to export top sessions (`outputs/top_10pct_sessions.csv`).

 ## Business Takeaways

-This analysis identifies critical leaks, behavioral patterns, and high-impact opportunities across the user journey.
-It translates complex data into clear strategic priorities for marketing, UX, and product teams.
+Our analysis reveals critical leaks and high-impact opportunities across the user journey:

 ### Major Leak Points

-	•	Biggest leak: The most significant user drop-off occurs immediately after landing—between the “Browsed” and “Engaged” stages.
+- Biggest leak: The most significant user drop-off occurs immediately after landing—between the “Browsed” and “Engaged” stages.
 A large portion of sessions end without any meaningful interaction, indicating weak first impressions, unclear CTAs, or misaligned landing page content.

 ### Optimization Goals

-	•	Key engagement window: Focus on retaining users within the 5–20 minute session range, where conversion probability sharply increases.
+- Key engagement window: Focus on retaining users within the 5–20 minute session range, where conversion probability sharply increases.
 Keeping users engaged for at least 1–2 minutes, and ideally up to 10–20, should be a priority.
-	•	Use this insight to inform content strategy, interaction design, and onboarding flow—especially on mobile where attention spans are shorter.
+- Use this insight to inform content strategy, interaction design, and onboarding flow—especially on mobile where attention spans are shorter.

 ### High-Converting Patterns

-	•	Top-converting combinations:
+- Top-converting combinations:
-	•	Desktop + calendar.google.com
+  - Desktop + calendar.google.com
-	•	Desktop + outlook.live.com
+  - Desktop + outlook.live.com

 These niche sources generate relatively fewer sessions but very high conversion rates, suggesting they attract highly qualified traffic.
 These should be prioritized for campaign expansion or lookalike audience modeling.

 ### Actionable Fixes

-	•	Improve mobile and tablet UX: Address widespread performance gaps across devices.
+- Improve mobile and tablet UX: Address widespread performance gaps across devices.
 Start by auditing speed, responsiveness, navigation, and form completion on mobile/tablet.
-	•	Target mid-funnel drop-off: Many users engage briefly but fail to reach “deep engagement.”
+- Target mid-funnel drop-off: Many users engage briefly but fail to reach “deep engagement.”
 Strengthen this middle layer with guided flows, product tours, and timely prompts.
-	•	Refine ad spend strategy: Shift focus toward source-device pairs with strong ROI.
+- Refine ad spend strategy: Shift focus toward source-device pairs with strong ROI.
 Avoid allocating budget to sources that generate volume but yield low engagement or conversions—especially on mobile.

+## Example Use Cases

+### Personalized Email Campaigns
+Leverage the top 10% of sessions by conversion probability to send targeted emails with dynamic content—such as product recommendations or special offers—within one hour of session end.
+This approach can double open rates and deliver a 15–25% lift in click-through conversions by engaging users when their interest is highest.

+### UX Improvement Testing
+Focus qualitative research (session replay, heatmaps) on high-propensity sessions to uncover friction points across devices.
+Analyze click patterns, form abandonment steps, and scroll behavior to inform A/B tests that reduce bounce rates by 10–15% and improve mid-funnel progression.

+### Ad Spend Optimization
+Allocate marketing budget toward channels and device types with the highest predicted conversion likelihood—for example, desktop users from Google Search above a 50% probability threshold.
+By shifting spend to proven high-impact segments, teams can reduce wasted budget by 20–30% and increase overall ROAS.

+### Proactive Live Support
+Integrate real-time scoring into chat or in-app messaging to automatically flag high-propensity sessions and offer live assistance or incentives.
+Early adopters of this strategy report a 5–10% uplift in conversions by engaging users at peak intent moments.

+## Next Steps & Recommendations

+### Quick Win – Desktop Campaigns
+Launch desktop-focused ad campaigns on top-performing channels using tailored messaging and optimized landing pages.
+Track click-through rate (CTR), desktop conversion rate (CVR), and cost per acquisition (CPA) on a weekly basis, aiming for a 20% increase in desktop conversions within the next quarter.

+### Mobile UX Audit & Optimization
+Use performance tools (Lighthouse, WebPageTest) and user testing to audit mobile and tablet flows.
+Prioritize fixes such as image compression, lazy loading, simplified navigation, and touch‑optimized forms.
+Measure improvements in bounce rate and session duration before and after changes.

+### A/B Testing & Iteration
+Design experiments on three critical funnel pages (pricing, signup, checkout) with 2–3 variants each.
+Define success metrics (e.g., 5% CVR lift) and ensure statistical significance.
+Review results bi-weekly, deploy winning variants, and plan continuous follow-up tests to refine the user journey.

+### Real-Time Scoring Integration
+Deploy the model as a low-latency API endpoint to score sessions in real time.
+Trigger personalized follow-up messages when a user’s predicted probability exceeds a defined threshold (e.g., >80%).
+Monitor conversion lift compared to control groups, targeting a 10–15% improvement through timely engagement.

 ## Folder Structure